 The iced blonde white mocha with oat milk is another one you should try if you like creamy drinks with just the right level of sweetness and bitterness.

 If you’re feeling adventurous, ask the barista to add hazelnut, caramel syrup, or both.
-Just be aware that these extra toppings may give you more of a sugary high than you’d like.

 10. Strawberry and vanilla oat latte